 To play your tuition now visit FACTs.

-For questions or concerns contact our Administrative Director at email@example.com.
+For questions or concerns contact our Cheif Operating Officer at firstname.lastname@example.org.

 For purposes of determining AGI, the prior year’s tax return is used for calculating the deposit.
 In the spring, the 2015 Form 1040 is submitted to set the actual tuition.
 For those families that select the traditional scholarship option, the initial award is made on the prior year’s tax return; families are required to update their tax information in the spring and scholarship support may be modified based on significant changes.
 To ensure fairness and the necessary resources to fund the school, Beit Rabban Day School reserves the right to request additional information or documentation in order to set scholarship awards.